 The Maverik Max goalie gloves live up to the max in their name with no element spared when it comes to protection.

-Built-in flexibility in the DuraStretch panels and a suede palm for a natural feel provide added mobility and stick control.
+Built-in flexibility in the DuraStretch panels and an Ax Suede palm for a natural feel provide added mobility and stick control.
 The freedom of motion will not slow you down when making those quick movements to stop that hard shot to the top corner.

 The main downside is the price point of this top-of-the-line goalie glove.
 Given that the glove is designed to provide as much protection as possible, it utilizes more material and is, therefore, more expensive than a lot of alternatives.